-Cause A virus complex consisting of Raspberry bushy dwarf virus (RBDV) and Raspberry leaf mottle virus (RLMV) or Raspberry latent virus (RpLV).
+Cause A virus complex consisting of Raspberry bushy dwarf virus (RBDV) and Raspberry leaf mottle virus (RLMV) and/or Raspberry latent virus (RpLV).
 The cultivar 'Meeker' had more severe growth reductions when infected by RBDV and RLMV; whereas crumbly fruit was more prominent when infected by RBDV and RpLV or the three viruses together (RBDV, RLMV and RpLV).
 RBDV is spread by pollen while the other two are aphid vectored.
 RLMV spread rate is much higher than that of RpLV, which needs a 6-7 day period in the aphid to become transmissible.
 The disease can be found on many red and black raspberry cultivars as well as 'Boysenberry', 'Loganberry' and 'Marionberry' blackberries.
 Entire fields may become infected with the virus within 3-5 years of planting, depending on inoculum pressure from adjacent fields.
 The fruit from infected plants often will not make IQF grade and is sold as a lower value produce for juice, jam or puree.
 Since pollen is infected with RBDV honeybees play an important role in moving infected pollen from plant to plant.

 A survey of RpLV and RLMV in Washington and Oregon revealed that the two viruses are present at high incidence in northern Washington; whereas the incidence in southern Washington and Oregon, where crumbly fruit is not a serious problem, was considerably lower.